 - Speak to your local priest before obtaining the Nulla Osta and ask him about the exact requirements in your parish.
 He will initiate the process required to obtain your Bishop’s Nulla Osta.

 - Preparation is important for a Catholic wedding, so please allow due time for it.
-Speak a lot with your father at your local church to start with.
+Speak a lot with your priest at your local church to start with.
 We are happy to help you and counsel you, but your church should be your first point of reference until you have the first Nulla Osta released.

 - All the documents will have to be ready and sent to the Italian bishop of reference AT LEAST 2-3 months before the wedding.
 For this reason, we suggest you start collecting information about the whole process, in your country with your priest, no later than 9 months prior to the wedding.